Cipherxzc/vlut.cpp/evaluation/Evaluation.md

 Notes:

 - Run Llama3 8B 1.58bit (for vlut.cpp, llama.cpp, and bitnet.cpp) and 2bit (for T-MAC) separately.
-- Make sure T-MAC's models use their folder name as model name (by default), e.g., `bitnet_b1_58-3B/bitnet_b1_58-3B.INT_N.gguf`.
-- Make sure all other models are named as `ggml-model-{quant}.gguf` (by default).
+- Make sure the models are named correctly as in [Quantization](#optional-quantization-for-baselines).
 - Make sure to re-compile T-MAC and bitnet.cpp for each model.
 They will overide the previous kernels.
-- Make backups because the script removes the target results directory at initialization.
+- Make backups because the script will remove the target results directory at initialization.

 More environment variables, and their default values: